-Founded in 2016, Moranic Productions is the new London-based joint venture from filmmakers and producers, James Moran and Cat Davies, who have a slate of short films, web series, and features currently in development.
+Founded in 2016, Moranic Productions is the new London-based joint venture from filmmakers, James Moran and Cat Davies, who have a slate of projects currently in development.

 Moranic’s ethos is simple – we make stuff.
 We don’t make ceramics, hats, cookies, candles or balloons – we make content.
 We make great content, and tell compelling stories across genres and across platforms.

 James wrote the movies Severance, Cockneys Vs Zombies, Tower Block, and also contributed script work to The Borderlands (released in the US as Final Prayer).
 He is currently adapting the Young Sherlock novels into feature films.

 For TV, he has written episodes of programs including Doctor Who (The Fires of Pompeii, which featured Peter Capaldi and Karen Gillan’s first appearance on the show in other roles), Torchwood, Primeval, Crusoe, Spooks, The Sparticle Mystery and Eve.
 He also contributed an episode for the third season of Crossing Lines (NBC/Tandem), for the upcoming animated series The Rubbish World of Dave Spud (The Illuminated Film Company), and the new series Curfew (Sky One) is based on his original film script.